Black-Inspector-Gadget/Black-Inspector-Gadget/README.md

 - 🧑🏾‍💻 I’m interested in learning to code at the highest level!
 - 🐍 I’m currently learning/practicing Python!
 - 🧞 Pronouns: They, Them, Theirs
-- 🧾 Fun fact: Founder of Black Girls Skate
+- 🧾 Fun fact: Founder of Black Girls Skate.
+Inventor of "Beat The Heat Carseat", a project awarded by Intel and Hackster.io.
 - 🌟 [My Recommendations](https://www.linkedin.com/in/deah-jonae-g-a3a79b59/details/recommendations/?detailScreenTabIndex=0)